 Follow these topics:

-As head of the firm’s Protective Design practice, Matt Kmetz provides vulnerability/feasibility assessments, perimeter security protection and anti-terrorist protective design of new and existing buildings.
+As head of the firm’s Protective Design & Security practice, Matt Kmetz provides vulnerability/feasibility assessments, perimeter security protection and anti-terrorist protective design of new and existing buildings.
 He has extensive experience with U.S. embassies, federal courthouses, office buildings, high-rise towers, airports, transportation hubs and other types of projects in the U.S. and around the world.

 Protecting Iconic Structures